tobychui/arozos/src/README.md

 then your should put the demo.exe into "./subservice/demo/demo.exe".

-In the case of Linux environment, the subservice routine will first if the module is installed via apt-get by checking with the "whereis" program.
-If the package is not found in the apt list, the binary of the program will be searched under the subservice directory.
+In the case of Linux environment, the subservice routine will first if the module is installed via apt-get by checking with the "which" program.
+(If you got busybox, it should be built in) If the package is not found in the apt list, the binary of the program will be searched under the subservice directory.

 Please follow the naming convention given in the build.sh template.
-For example, the corrisponding platform will search for the corrisponding binary excutable filename:
+For example, the corresponding platform will search for the corresponding binary excitable filename:

 ```
 demo_linux_amd64	=> Linux AMD64
 demo_linux_arm		=> Linux ARMv6l / v7l